DhruviMandaviya/DhruviMandaviya/README.md

 I'm a developer with over **4 years of experience** crafting mobile and web solutions using modern technologies.
 My journey began with Android and iOS development, evolved into cross-platform magic with **Flutter** and **React Native**, and now I'm diving deep into **AI-powered apps** and **full-stack development** using **Python, SQL, and RAG models**.

-- 👨‍💻 All of my projects are available at [PORTFOLIO-WEB]
+- 👨‍💻 All of my projects are available at [PORTFOLIO-WEB]-https://dhruvi-mandaviya.netlify.app/

 - 💬 Ask me about **Python, CI/CD, React.Js, Vue.js, SQL, MongoDB, GraphQL**